gaospecial/ggVennDiagram/README.md

 From v1.0, `ggVennDiagram` can plot up to seven dimension Venn plot.
-Please note that the shapes for this five sets diagram, as well as those for six and seven sets, are copied from the original package “venn”, authored by Adrian Dușa.
+Please note that the shapes for this five sets diagram, as well as those for six and seven sets, are imported from the original package “venn”, authored by Adrian Dușa.

 However, Venn Diagram for more than four sets may be meaningless in some